learn-co-students/jquery-selectors-readme-bootcamp-prep-000/README.md

 ### Descendant Selector

-Let's say we want to selector all list items inside the `ul` tag.
+Let's say we want to select all list items inside the `ul` tag.
 The `li` tags are descendants of the `ul` tag.
 We can use a jQuery descendant selector like this:

 ```js
 $('ul li')